Frequently Asked Questions

 How much am I responsible for if I do damage to an aircraft?

-You may be responsible for the first $1000 of the repair.
-In other words, if you bend metal, you could owe the club as much as $1000.
+You may be responsible for the Club's insurnace deductible of $2500.
+In other words, if you bend metal, you could owe the club as much as $2500.

 What is the charge policy if someone wants to use an airplane to fly to Sunriver (for example) and spend the weekend?
 Total flying time would by only a few hours, but I might be tying the airplane up from a Friday night until late Sunday?